ahsan-sally/ahsan-sally/README.md

 - 18+ years of experience in the IT industry (10 years in Australia)
 - MSc in Computer Science from the Cardiff Metropolitan University
 - Multiple Microsoft certifications and AWS certifications
-- Worked in a variety of roles including software development, technical consulting, and team leadership
+- Have worked in a variety of roles including software development, technical consulting, and team leadership

 ## Core Skills